IP-CAM/Module-Distributor-for-Opencart/README.md

     ...
 ]

 #Also available serach by regex
 #just start search with "[regex]"
+#Setted modifies: sU
 '3000:3020' => [
     ...
     'catalog' => [